tragicjun/ambari/contrib/nagios-snmp/README.md

 2. Copy the file src/nagios/objects/snmp-contacts.cfg to {nagios\_home\_dir}/objects/snmp-contacts.cfg in the node where nagios is running.
 This file defines the **snmp-management-station** contact.

-3. In the node where ambari-server is running, edit file /var/lib/tbds-server/resources/stacks/HDP/2.0.6/services/NAGIOS/package/templates/nagios.cfg.j2 and add below lines just before the {{nagios\_host\_cfg}}
+3. In the node where tbds-server is running, edit file /var/lib/tbds-server/resources/stacks/HDP/2.0.6/services/NAGIOS/package/templates/nagios.cfg.j2 and add below lines just before the {{nagios\_host\_cfg}}

 	<pre><code>&#35;Definitions for SNMP traps